 A strategy on the other hand is a much more sophisticated web of influencing factors, which implies a variety of considerations allowing for effective responses to those unique factors.

 A broad strategy could involve a few different plans of action, but it doesn't just dictate steps.
 It determines motivations, behaviours, responses, and the questions that regularly need to be asked to ensure the plans (tactics) are actually working.

 This is precisely why many entrepreneurs launch into a business with great enthusiasm, but find themselves lost at sea a short while later, being overwhelmed with the need to put out spot-fires, or to constantly be on the hunt for the next customer to stay afloat.

 Planning a thoughtful strategy doesn't need to be an arduous and draining task, nor do you need to be an expert to make a good start.
 What you need above all else is vision and foresight, and some very good questions.
 The following questions should get you off to a good start in planning and developing a thoughtful marketing strategy, which will form a strong foundation for sustainable and perpetual success.

-- What problems am I solving for whom?
+What problems am I solving and for whom?

 There are many free resources readily available online, as well as many books available in book stores and at your local library, on business and marketing strategy.

-The real challenge is to be completely honest and open with yourself when formulating a strategy, and making sure you're asking questions that are specifically relevant to your own enterprise and goals.
+The real challenge is to be completely honest and open with yourself, and with your team members, when formulating a strategy, and making sure you're asking questions that are specifically relevant to your own enterprise and business goals.